diegoazh/project-starter/README.md

 ## Debug

-This project use **VSCode** to develop and debug, it is configured to allow your to debug the code inside the docker container using the VSCode debugger tool.
+This project use **VSCode** to develop and debug, it is configured to allow you to debug the code inside the docker container using the VSCode debugger tool.

 ## Dependencies